-The New Jersey gross income tax treatment of Roth IRAs conforms to the Federal treatment.
-Direct contributions to Roth IRAs are not deductible and qualified distributions from Roth IRAs are not includable in New Jersey gross income.
+The New Jersey Income Tax treatment of Roth IRAs conforms to the federal treatment.
+Direct contributions to Roth IRAs are not deductible and qualified distributions from Roth IRAs are not includable in New Jersey income.

-Qualified taxpayers, regardless of age, may be able to establish a Roth IRA.
-Contributions may be made either directly or rolled over from a traditional IRA.
+Qualified taxpayers, regardless of age, can establish a Roth IRA.
+Contributions can be made either directly or rolled over from a traditional IRA.
 Contact the Internal Revenue Service to see if you qualify.

-A qualified distribution from a Roth IRA is excludable from gross income and should not be reported anywhere on the New Jersey income tax return.
-A "Qualified Distribution" is one which is made after the five-taxable-year period beginning with the first taxable year for which a contribution was made to the Roth IRA, and which is made:
+A qualified distribution from a Roth IRA is excludable from income and should not be reported anywhere on the New Jersey tax return.
+A qualified distribution is one made after the five-year period beginning with the first tax year for which a contribution was made to the IRA, and that is:

-- On or after the date on which the individual reaches age 59½; or
+Made on or after the date the individual reaches age 59½; or

-A distribution will not be treated as a qualified distribution if it does not meet the Internal Revenue Service's "five-year rule" exception.
-Under this "five-year rule," a taxpayer who established a Roth IRA in 2007 will not be able to receive a "qualified distribution" before 2012.
+A distribution will not be treated as a qualified distribution if it does not meet the Internal Revenue Service's five-year rule.
+For example, if you established a Roth IRA in 2017, the first year you could receive a qualified distribution would be 2022.
 Contact the Internal Revenue Service for more information on the five-year rule.

-, Roth IRAs, and Tax Topic Bulletin GIT-2
+See Technical Bulletin TB-44 , Roth IRAs, and Tax Topic Bulletin GIT-2 , IRA Withdrawals.